 The Tax Cuts and Jobs Act includes a provision that could lead to billions of dollars in capital investments in distressed areas.
-The provision allows taxpayers to defer tax on capital gains by investing in Opportunity Zones within these areas.
+The provision allows taxpayers to defer tax on capital gains by investing in Qualified Opportunity Zones within these areas.
 On October 19, 2018, the Internal Revenue Service issued proposed tax-advantaged regulations for this tax incentive that could benefit investors.

 Basics of the Tax Incentive